 There is one exception only: Service Animals as defined by the ADA (Americans with Disabilities Act) are permitted to accompany any participant with a disability who requires one.
 For planning purposes we do request that you email email@example.com as early as possible to notify us that your Service Animal will accompany you.

-No other animals are allowed at Firefly, including emotional support animals, or creatures in cages.
+No other animals are allowed at Firefly, including emotional support animals and creatures in cages.

 Firefly is a Leave No Trace event.
 Take everything you brought back out with you, and make sure no trash or other foreign matter is left in your campsite when you leave.

-No trash facilities are available.
+No trash facilities or trash cans are available.
 Plan to put all your trash into your vehicle and take it home with you–please don’t deposit your trash in local dumpsters.

-In the stream and ponds, please do not use soap or shampoo of any kind.
+Please do not use soap or shampoo of any kind in the stream and ponds.

 Feel free to pee in the woods, away from the stream.
 Do not poop in the woods–there are too many participants in too small of a space.